Bachelor of Music

 Admission Requirements:

-At the end of the Common Year, students applying to the Composition Major/Minor program will be required to have an interview with a committee of the Composition Division.
+At the end of the Exploratory Year, students applying to the Composition Major/Minor program will be required to have an interview with a committee of the Composition Subdivision.
 The candidates will be required to demonstrate achievement in composition, in order to be admitted into either of the programs.
 The candidate will bring their portfolio of compositions to the interview.
 A successful portfolio will contain several works, written for a variety of ensembles.
 Popular and commercial music should not appear in the portfolio, except as an addendum.
 A successful portfolio will contain music which demonstrates the candidate's willingness to explore and be challenged.
 It will also demonstrate recent and substantial activity; accurate notation is expected.
 Grades in Theory courses, CMU112H1, and CMU113H1 will be taken into consideration.
-Participation in the events and activities of the Composition Division during the current academic year will be taken into consideration.
+Participation in the events and activities of the Composition Subdivision during the current academic year will be taken into consideration.
 Candidates will be expected to have some knowledge of repertoire up to and including the year of application to the program.
 Candidates will be expected to demonstrate some insight into the music they have listened to or performed, beyond basic information.

 Completion Requirements: